Setting up ACLs

 The following section explains how to segregate projects using ACLs so that each individual or team handles their own project.

-As an AEM administrator, you want ensure that team members of a project do not interfere with other projects and each of the users are assigned sepecific roles as per project requirements.
+As an AEM administrator, you want ensure that team members of a project do not interfere with other projects and each of the users are assigned specific roles as per project requirements.

 Setting up Permissions